Provable Accelerated Bayesian Optimization with Knowledge Transfer: EXPERIMENTS

 For modeling, we use a Matérn kernel for both the source and target functions.
 Since the source and target tasks are expected to be similar, we model the difference function with a squared exponential kernel, using an appropriate lengthscale to enforce smoothness.
 This choice provides flexibility in capturing task discrepancies while making the difference function easier to learn.

 Figure \ref{fig:rw-XGB} shows that DeltaBO significantly outperforms all other baselines by achieving lower cumulative regret.
 In Figure \ref{fig:rw-mlp}, DeltaBO establishes a consistent advantage after the initial iterations, with only slight overlap in the error bars with Env-GP and Diff-GP, which themselves exhibit nearly identical behavior.
-The result shows the advantage of DeltaBO that it employs an independent GP with a kernel distinct from those of the source and target objectives, enabling lower regret by appropriately modeling the difference function.
+This result highlights DeltaBO’s advantage in employing an independent GP with a kernel distinct from those of the source and target objectives, thereby enabling lower regret through appropriate modeling of the difference function.